OzTamir/Databases-Project/README.md

 Those are the things left to do before I submit the project.
 The sub-lists are randomly ordered.

   - Finish the actual project part:
-    - Viewing suppliers, orders, and purchases (All including search option)
+    - Viewing products, purchases, and orders
-    - Adding orders and if there is time left suppliers.
+    - Creating new orders, categories
+    - Editing inventory

   - Minor improvments (By order of importance):
     - Better documentation